Key Personnel of Core

 - With support from LSTM through the PIIVeC project we implemented, a Technical Vector Control Advisory Group (TVCAG) was established in the Ministry of Health.
 Recently, the TVCAG developed a policy engagement strategy.

-The team is implementing studies to map the extent of insecticide resistance to conventional and new insecticides in Anopheles vector populations across the country
+- The Core is implementing studies to map the extent of insecticide resistance to conventional and new insecticides in Anopheles vector populations across the country

-- The team is collecting data on several entomological indicators that will be used in mathematical models to predict impact of “new” or next generation nets
+- The Core is collecting data on several entomological indicators that will be used in mathematical models to predict impact of “new” or next generation nets

 The project monitors impact of malaria control on interventions on Anopheles vector abundance, indoor residual spraying and susceptibility of Anopheles populations to insecticides used for public health.
 The project is implemented in 6 districts of Chikwawa, Kasungu, Salima, Nkhotakota, Nkhata Bay and Karonga